Voting in Chelmsford

 4. Check Out

-When you approach the check-out table, tell the poll worker your full name.
-The checker will check your name on the Poll Pad and tell you to proceed to the ballot box.
+When you approach the check-out table, tell the poll worker your street, house or unit number and then finally your name.
+The checker will check your name on the paper voting list and tell you to proceed to the ballot box.

 5. Cast Your Ballot

 To deposit your voted ballot in the ballot box, gently place your ballot on the top surface marked and slowly feed your ballot into the slot at the top of the box.
-The electronic tabulator will automatically pull the ballot the rest of the way into the machine (similar to a slot-loading compact disc player).
+The electronic tabulator will automatically pull the ballot the rest of the way into the machine.
 The ballot count register located on the LCD display on the right side of the tabulator will increase by one.
+Please wait for the tabulator to read "Ballot Successfully Cast " before you leave the box.
 Your vote has been cast and counted.

 If the tabulator does not take the ballot: